Leibwatcher/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
+Here Creating thousands of accounts,passwords,and permissions in a single place.
+A good place to manage a ton devices.
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />

-<h2>Video Demonstration</h2>

 <h2>Environments and Technologies Used</h2>